 Rooibos Farming & Production Process

-Situated high-up in the pristine heart of the northern Cederberg mountains, Klipopmekaar is one of the largest organic rooibos farms in the world
+Situated high in the pristine heart of the northern Cederberg mountains, Klipopmekaar is one of the largest organic rooibos farms in the world

 Local Farming Conditions

-The Western Cape’s Cederberg region is incredibly bio-diverse and home to a vast number of indigenous fynbos species.
+The Western Cape’s Cederberg region is incredibly biodiverse and is home to a vast number of indigenous fynbos species.

-It is only here that rooibos (Aspalathus Linearis) grows in its natural endemic state.
-The Cederberg region provides the perfect environment for rooibos cultivation: Mediterranean climate (with a winter rainfall between 200 mm and 400 mm per year), lots of sunshine, deep coarse acidic sandy soils, and temperatures that can range from zero degrees centigrade in winter months up to forty-five degrees centigrade in summer.
+It is only here that rooibos (Aspalathus linearis) grows in its natural endemic state.
+The Cederberg region provides the perfect environment for rooibos cultivation, featuring a Mediterranean climate (with a winter rainfall between 200 mm and 400 mm per year), lots of sunshine, deep coarse acidic sandy soils, and temperatures that can range from zero degrees centigrade in winter months up to forty-five degrees centigrade in summer.

 Rooibos is a very hardy crop, and the rooibos plant is often subjected to drought conditions.
 Superior quality rooibos generally comes from the higher altitude areas such as Klipopmekaar.
 Cultivation practices vary: our typical rooibos field is harvested annually for about 4-5 years; after which rotation crops are planted for 1-2 years to provide fields with a rest/recovery period where nutrients are returned to the land.

 Nursery, Seedlings & Planting

-Rooibos is grown from seed which is hand collected from Klipopmekaar’s healthy mature rooibos fields.
+Rooibos is grown from seed hand-collected from Klipopmekaar’s healthy mature rooibos fields.

 In late January each year, the seed is organically germinated and planted in our nursery.
 Following four months of attentive nurturing, and as winter rains get underway and the temperatures drop, a few million small organic seedlings are transplanted each year into our fields using planting machines, and by hand.

 Rooibos Field Preparation

-At Klipopmekaar, ours is a no-till approach, which means the soil structure and micro-organic biodiversity of our fields is carefully preserved for long-term soil health.
+At Klipopmekaar we practice regenerative agriculture and a no-till approach, which means the soil structure and micro-organic biodiversity of our fields is carefully preserved for long-term soil health.

 Fields are generally prepared for planting in Autumn.
-When preparing our fields for cultivation, they are ripped with advanced custom developed tine implements which don’t overturn the soil but rather create deep un-invasive furrows in which rooibos seedlings can take root.
-Field nutrient levels are monitored and organically certified fertilizers/nutrients are added when needed.
+When preparing our fields for cultivation, they are ripped with advanced custom-developed tine implements which don’t overturn the soil, but rather create deep non-invasive furrows in which rooibos seedlings can take root.
+Field nutrient levels are monitored and organically-certified fertilizers or nutrients are added when needed.

 The rooibos crop is harvested by annually by hand during summer (December to February).